dojo/docs/dojo/dnd.rst

 * ``onDropExternal(source, nodes, copy)`` --- *(new in 1.2.2)* this method is called by the default implementation of ``onDrop()`` only if we have an external drop meaning that the source is different from the target.
 All parameters are the same as in ``onDrop()``.
 The default implementation performs the drop as instructed.
 * ``onDropInternal(nodes, copy)`` --- *(new in 1.2.2)* this method is called by the default implementation of ``onDrop()`` only if we have an internal drop meaning that the source is the same as the target.
 All parameters are the same as in ``onDrop()``, but ``source`` parameter is skipped as redundant (it is the same as ``this``).
 The default implementation performs the drop as instructed.
 * ``onDraggingOver()`` --- this method is called during the DnD operation in progress when the mouse is over this target, and it is not disabled for any reasons.
 The default implementation does nothing.
-* ``onDraggingOut()`` --- this method is called during the DnD operation in progress when the mouse went out this target, and it is not disabled for any reasons.
+* ``onDraggingOut()`` --- this method is called during the DnD operation in progress when the mouse went out of this target, and it is not disabled for any reasons.
 The default implementation does nothing.

 Topic processors
 ~~~~~~~~~~~~~~~~